uleroboticsgroup/ROS2-HLA/ros2_hla_ws/src/ROS2HLA_Bridge/README.md

 You can use `{{variable_name}}` in the YAML file.
 These variables are replaced at runtime by launch arguments.
 Example: `ros_topic: "/{{robot_name}}/pose"` allows launching the same bridge for "Turtle1", "Turtle2", etc.

-## Example: Turtlesim Collaborative Simulation
+## Example 1: Turtlesim Collaborative Simulation
 This example demonstrates a Server (Regulating) running the physics simulation and multiple Clients (Constrained) visualizing and controlling the robots.

 ### 1. Start the Server (Regulating Federate)